What steps do I take to do this program?

 Click on the "PCMI Master's Programs" menu item on the bar above to learn more about these options.
 Pay close attention to the areas of faculty interest and expertise as you will need to present a clear relationship between your interests and faculty research for graduate projects.
 The most competitive applicants are those who have the required academic and practical background (if stated in the Master's program).
 Speak to the Department graduate student adviser and faculty members if you have questions concerning your master's application.

-Step 3: Apply to the master's program of your choice.
+Step 3: Apply to the Master's program of your choice.

 Step 4: Once you are accepted into the graduate program, submit your application to the Peace Corps

 You must have graduate student standing before applying to the Peace Corps for the PCMI program.
 The date when you will be available for Peace Corps service will depend upon the requirements of your degree program so be sure to speak with your academic advisor when filling out your Peace Corps application.
+Do not apply to Peace Corps Master's International track more than a year in advance of your departure date.
+The volunteer projects in global regions may not be posted before that time.

 Step 5: Begin your graduate study